 For more information on this project contact Geoff Mallory, Manager of Parks Operations at 604-514-2912 or email@example.com.

-The City’s contractor Lafarge Canada Inc. will be starting construction of the 48 Avenue Road Improvement Project on Monday April 3, 2017.
-The project involves widening 48 Avenue on the north side from 200 Street to 203 Street to allow for bike lanes, new sidewalk from 200 Street to 201 Street, and rebuilding the road with new gravels and asphalt.
-The project is expected to be completed within two months subject to weather delays.
+The City’s contractor Lafarge Canada Inc. is now substantially complete the 48 Avenue Road Improvement Project.
+The project inlcuded widening 48 Avenue on the north side from 200 Street to 203 Street to allow for bike lanes, new sidewalk from 200 Street to 201 Street, and rebuilding the road with new gravels and asphalt.

 Thank you for your patience with these final phases of the road and utility improvement project.